EdgeTX/themes/README.md

 # themes
 Themes directory for third party themes for EdgeTX

-*Initial Draft Specifiication - subject to change!*
+*Initial Draft Specification - subject to change!*

 The required layout for themes to be listed in the directory will be:
 - themefile.yml (where `themefile` is the name of your theme, and is the same for all files)